RenYurui/Global-Flow-Local-Attention/PERSON_IMAGE_ANIMATION.md

 The **details** of the person image animation task are provided here.

-The temporal consistency is modeled in this task.
-Specifically, the noisy poses extracted by the popular pose extraction methods are first prepossessed by a Motion Extraction Network to obtain clean poses.
+Person image animation is to generate a video clip using a source person image and target pose skeletons.
+Compare with the pose-guided person image generation task, this task requires to model the temporal consistency.
+Therefore, we modify the model in two ways: the noisy poses extracted by the popular pose extraction methods are first prepossessed by a Motion Extraction Network to obtain clean poses.
 Then we generate the final animation results in a recurrent manner.
 Technical Report is coming soon.

 <p align='center'>
   <img src='https://user-images.githubusercontent.com/30292465/80794884-943fff00-8bcd-11ea-8287-91489b86deff.gif' width='800'/>